italia/daf-docs/overview/index.rst

 In a few words, the DAF platform integrates:

 * front-end applications (dataportal-public and dataportal-private);
-* front-end open source platforms, developed by third-parties (e.g. Metabase, Superset, Jupiter, CKAN);
+* front-end open source platforms, developed by third-parties (e.g. Metabase, Superset, Jupyter, CKAN);
-* back-end open source big data platforms and technologies (e.g. Hadoop ecosystem, Livy, Nifi, etc.)
+* back-end open source big data platforms and technologies (e.g. Hadoop ecosystem, Livy, Nifi, etc.);
-* microservices to manage all underlying DAF mechanisms (e.g. Catalog Manager, Ingestion Manager, etc.)
+* microservices to manage all underlying DAF mechanisms (e.g. Catalog Manager, Ingestion Manager, etc.).

 Everything is deployed on a Kubernetes cluster and relies on a Cloudera cluster.